-Exact Measurement For More Sustainable Development, Innovation, and Progress
+Exact Measurement?
+For Innovation, and Progress

 Disclosure Note from Margi Wilson: Before you read this, please note that I do not have a PhD in quantum physics or computer science.
 That means that you don't need to take anything that you read here seriously.
 Like most people, I was born with a desire to know things.
 This is written simply with the possibility that you may want to think along with others about the future of technology.